-Please note that the substantive matter has not yet been heard by the High Court.
-We have spoken with the Attorney for Issa Nicholas (Grenada) Limited who confirmed that she is currently striving to secure a date for Pre-Trial Review of this matter.
-She confirmed that she would let us know as soon as a date has been set.
+By way of reminder, the substantive matter has not yet been heard by the High Court.
+We are still awaiting a date to be set by the Court for Pre-Trial Review of this matter.
+With the current unavailability of a civil Court, we do not anticipate a date to be set before April 2019.
 At the right time we will be filing our application seeking to enforce the Bank's statutory remedy for relief from forfeiture, so as to keep the Bank's security intact.